st-tech/gatling-operator/docs/user-guide.md

 For `Gatling docker image`, you can use default image `ghcr.io/st-tech/gatling:latest`, or you can create custom image to use.

-For `Gatling load testing related files`, you have 2 options:
+For `Gatling load testing related files`, you have 3 options:

 - Create custom image to bundle Gatling load testing files with Java runtime and Gatling standalone bundle package
 - Add Gatling load testing files as multi-line definitions in `.spec.testScenatioSpec` part of `Gatling CR`
+- Set up persistent volumes in `.persistentVolume` and `.persistentVolumeClaim` in `Gatling CR` and load test files from the persistent volumes in Gatling load test files.

 ### Create Custom Gatling Image to bundle Gatling Load Testing Files